ArunSisarran/FastBreak-Bets/README.md

 FastBreak Bets is a sports betting assistant that uses the NBA API to fetch up-to-date information about user-specified teams and players to generate more accurate betting parlays.
 The project combines a Flask backend with a React frontend and integrates a machine learning model to suggest betting parlays based on previous game data.

+### Note:
+- This application requires you to host the backend on your local machine.
+Due to the slow nature of third party free backend hosting websites, local hosting will make the app feel much more responsive.
+- Access the frontend at `fast-break-bets.vercel.app`

 ## Features

 - Fetch real-time NBA data using the `nba_api`
 - Search for players and teams through the frontend interface
 - View current league standings
-- Machine learning model to generate:
+- (In progress) Machine learning model to generate:
   - Likely parlay (safe bet)
   - Risky parlay (high potential reward)